 Why do we do annual performance evaluations at Wright State University?

-The performance evaluation process is a powerful tool to help employees understand the importance of their contributions and to better align their own work with their unit goals and the University strategic plan, Empower.
+The performance evaluation process is a powerful tool to help employees understand the importance of their contributions and to better align their own work with their unit goals as well as University goals.
 Further, the process creates open communication and allows for feedback to flow between employees and their supervisors.

 Is there a model that can be followed for the performance evaluation process?

-The recommended model can be found on page 4 of the Guidebook to the Wright State University Performance Evaluation Process.
+The recommended model can be found in the Guidebook for the Wright State University Performance Evaluation Process.

 What is the timeframe for this evaluation cycle?

-The evaluation cycle runs from April 1, 2015 to March 31, 2016.
+The evaluation cycle for 2019-2020 runs from May 1, 2019 to March 31, 2020.
 Exceptions to this time period will only be considered for significant business reasons and will be granted on a limited basis.
 Any exception must be approved in advance by Human Resources.

 Do we have to use the provided forms?
 What is the difference between the Self-Appraisal Form and the Formal Performance Evaluation Form?

-Yes, Wright State University uses only two forms for the annual performance evaluation process – the Self-Appraisal Form and the Formal Performance Evaluation Form.
-For information about the purpose and differences between the two forms, please see the Guidebook for the Wright State University Performance Evaluation Process.
+Yes, Wright State University uses two different types of forms for the annual performance evaluation process – the Self-Appraisal Form and an official Performance Evaluation Form (Formal or Alternative).
+For information about the purpose and differences of all the forms, please see the Guidebook for the Wright State University Performance Evaluation Process.

 As stated in the guidebook, you may supplement the required forms if there is relevant information that would be useful to record.
 Exceptions to the forms will be considered only for significant business reasons and will be granted on a very limited basis.
 Any exception must be approved in advance by Human Resources.